 With a Medicare Advantage HMO, your costs are generally lower than a PPO.
 You’ll need to choose a primary care physician who provides or coordinates your care through referrals to other participating in-network providers.
 If you want to see a specialist with an HMO, you’ll need to receive a referral from your primary care physician.
 Outside of emergencies, out-of-network providers’ services are not covered unless approved in advance by the Medicare Advantage HMO plan.

-With a Medicare Advantage PPO, you’ll have more flexibility, but with slightly higher costs.
+With a Medicare Advantage PPO, you’ll have more flexibility, but potentially higher costs.
 For example, monthly premiums will generally be higher than an HMO.
 While you can see doctors outside the Medicare Advantage PPO plan network, you’ll also likely pay higher coinsurance or copayments for that care.
 And you’ll need to provide information about the medical care and prescription drugs you’ve received.
 This means you’ll need to keep excellent records and take a more active role in the coordination of your care.

 To maintain your existing relationships with doctors, hospitals, or other care providers, check to see if your preferred healthcare providers are participating in a Medicare Advantage plan’s network.